nasa/cumulus-orca/tasks/extract_filepaths_for_granule/README.md

     extract_filepaths_for_granule - Name: extract_filepaths_for_granule.py

 DESCRIPTION
-    Description:  Lambda handler that extracts the keys for a granule's files from an input dict.
+    Description:  Extracts the keys (filepaths) for a granule's files from a Cumulus Message.

 CLASSES
     builtins.Exception(builtins.BaseException)